1988 Summer Olympics: Mascot

 The official mascot for the 1988 Summer Olympic Games was Hodori.
 It was a stylized tiger designed by Kim Hyun as an amicable Amur tiger, portraying the friendly and hospitable traditions of the Korean people.
 Hodori's female version was called Hosuni.

 The name 호돌이 Hodori was chosen from 2,295 suggestions sent in by the public.
 It is a compound of 호 ho, the Sino-Korean bound morpheme for "tiger" (appearing also in the usual word 호랑이 horangi for "tiger"), and 돌이 dori, a diminutive for "boys".

 Broadcasting

-In the United States, NBC became the telecast provider hereafter for the Summer Games, after a five-Olympics run by American Broadcasting Company from 1968 to 1984.
+In the United States, NBC became the telecast provider hereafter for the Summer Games, after a five-Olympics run by the American Broadcasting Company from 1968 to 1984.

+NBC's coverage was their first sporting event to feature the new Quantel Cypher to generate the on-screen graphics.
+However, the network would continue to use Chyron Corporation for the rest of the year with Quantel being used again for the 1988 World Series.
+The Cypher would be implemented permanently starting with Super Bowl XXIII in January 1989.